-Since cost details are not anticipated until the conclusion of the concept study, cost estimates in the proposal may be generated with models or cost estimating relationships from analogous missions.
-However, the proposed cost to NASA shall not increase by more than 20% from the proposal to the concept study and must not exceed the Discovery Program cost constraints.
-Since costs and obligation authority may well be different, it is incumbent on the proposer to define any obligation requirement that exceeds planned costs.
+The specific cost information required for proposals is described in Appendix B. Since the provision of cost details is not anticipated until the conclusion of the concept study, cost estimates in the proposal may be generated with models or cost estimating relationships from analogous missions.
+However, for selected investigations, the proposed cost to NASA OSS shall not increase by more than 20% from the proposal to the concept study and must not exceed the Discovery Program cost constraints.
+Since costs and obligational authority may well be different, it is incumbent on proposers to define any obligational requirement that exceeds planned costs.